opl-/beatsaber-http-status/protocol.md

 Fired when a note is spawned.

 Contains only the `noteCut` property as described in [Note cut object](#note-cut-object).
-Only the properties describing the note data will be set, leaving the cut and swing related properties with their default values.
+Only the properties describing the note data will be set, leaving the cut and swing related properties at their default values.

 ### `noteCut` event